 -

-How does the organ donation process work?
+How does the organ, tissue and eye donation process work?

-While minors can join the organ donor registry without the consent of a parent or legal guardian, all decisions about organ donation are made by parents or guardians of donors under age 18.
+While minors can join the donor registry without the consent of a parent or legal guardian, all decisions about organ donation are made by parents or guardians of donors under age 18.

 More information on organ donation -